multiformats/multihash/README.md

 > What kind of varints?

-An Most Significant Bit unsigned varint (also called base-128 varints), as defined by the [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).
+A Most Significant Bit unsigned varint (also called base-128 varints), as defined by the [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).

 > Don't we have to agree on a table of functions?